WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 It's unfortunate, but many computer systems have very little control over a service's arrival rate.
 You don't have full control over your customers & their arrival rates.
-Perhaps 1,000 customers really can arrive in one second at your local Post Office?
+Perhaps 200 customers really can arrive in one minute at your local Post Office?

-#### Solution 3a: Do nothing?
-Ride out the storm?

-If your buffer sizes are large enough, and if
-`Arrival Rate > Departure Rate` is true only for a short amount of time, then perhaps you can simply do nothing and wait for your arrival rate to drop.
-Perhaps your system is busiest after suppertime, and arrival rates drop when customers start going to sleep in the evening.
-Simply waiting for the natural decline

-#### Solution 3b: Filter out some requests
+#### Decrease the Arrival Rate by filtering out some requests

 Earlier this month, on
 [March 1st, 2018, GitHub experienced a denial-of-service attack](https://githubengineering.com/ddos-incident-report/).